tsani/jerrington.me/pages/beli.md

 ### Bugs

+* Holes are not allowed on the LF level.

+  It should be possible to see a list of candidates and choose one, or use the logic programming engine to fill it.
+  Lots of commands don't make sense on the LF level, like splitting.

 * Holes are not allowed in `let` declarations; only in `rec` declarations.

+  That's because the type annotation is not considered!
+Let has to be *synthesizable*, not *checkable*.

 * Executing a split command with no file loaded results in an unhandled exception.